haoliangw/haoliangw.github.io/wavelets.md

 * e) Graph wavelet $\psi_{s_3,n}$
 * f) Graph wavelet $\psi_{s_4,n}$
 * $s_1>s_2>s_3>s_4$

+The graph wavelets are obtains using the same method as in the previous example.

 The goal of this example is to show that SGWT could be useful for network analysis.